Millions of French users flock to 4G mobile services

 Upstart player Iliad declined to say how many 4G customers it had attracted to its Free Mobile service.

-Iliad shook up the market in December when it announced it would make 4G available for no additional cost to its customers on its main 19.99-euro ($27) monthly plan.
+Iliad shook up the market in December when it announced it would make 4G available for no additional cost to its customers on its main 19.99-euro (16.40 pounds) monthly plan.

 That prompted the three incumbent operators to react with a round of price cuts, with Bouygues going the furthest, and all adding 4G to their no-frills plans sold without a contract.